CommE2E/comm/docs/dev_environment.md

 ### Building and deploying the app

 When you plug your iOS device into your machine for the first time, you’ll be prompted to enter your device passcode to enable debugging and deployment.
-Click the ”Register” button in the dialog that Xcode displays if your device needs to be added to your Provisioning Profile.
+Click the “Register” button in the dialog that Xcode displays if your device needs to be added to your Provisioning Profile.

 Make sure to pull the latest changes and clean the build folder before trying to deploy a build to your device.
 In Xcode, run Product → Clean Build Folder.